nemac/climate-widget-data-processing/README.md

 the process of creating the climate widget graph.
-The original "raw" data actually already consists of values which are computed statistics of other values -- such as an average over a geographic region, or an averge of daily values over a year, month, or season.
+The original "raw" data actually already consists of values which are computed statistics of other values -- such as an average over a geographic region, or an average of daily values over a year, month, or season.

 ### Periods of Comparison